The first and most important thing about a business website is that it should generate a return for your business.

-Your website is essentially a 24/7 advert for your business, and it doesn’t matter what sector or niche you work in, it can and should generate new business.
+Your website is a 24/7 advert for your business; it doesn’t matter what sector or niche you work in.
+It can and should generate new business.

-If you look at your website purely as a cost, it’s always going to be expensive.
+If you look at your website purely as a cost, it will always be expensive.

-However, if you look at it as an investment, with a plan to track and identify the new business it generates, then you may choose to invest more to achieve these returns.
+However, if you look at it as an investment, with a plan to track and identify the new business it generates, you may invest more into your website to achieve these returns.

-If you ask us for a proposal to build a new or improve an existing WordPress website, we’ll take the following things into consideration.
+We’ll consider the following things if you ask us for a proposal to build a new or improved WordPress website.

 - How long you’ve been established